 Most of the listed publications are available in printed form to BTO members and other bona fide researchers through the Chris Mead Library at BTO headquarters in Thetford.
+Further information on how to access freely available ornithological publications online is here on the BTO web site.

 Aebischer, N.J.
-(1995) Investigating the effects of hunting on the survival of British pigeons and doves by analysis of ringing recoveries Journal of Applied Statistics 22: 923-934.
+(1995) Investigating the effects of hunting on the survival of British pigeons and doves by analysis of ringing recoveries Journal of Applied Statistics 22: 923-934